grid-line

 Using an AI coding platform such as GitHub’s Copilot can lead to faster completion of coding tasks and less attention to repetitive tasks.

-Codex is the power behind GitHub’s Copilot, the most popular code-generating AI platform right now.
+GitHub’s Copilot is the most popular dedicated code-generating AI platform right now.

 undefined

-Search volume for “GitHub Copilot” increased rapidly in 2023.
+Search volume for “GitHub Copilot” has increased rapidly in recent years.

 Software engineers enter prompts or begin a chunk of code, and the platform automatically creates what they need to complete the code.

-More than 40% of all the code written on the platform is AI-generated.
+And almost half of all the code written on the platform is now AI-generated.

-Company officials predict that will increase to 80% in the next five years.
+Company officials predict that will increase to 80% by 2027.

-But just a month later, Amazon shook up the market when it announced its CodeWhisperer AI tool would be available free of charge.
+Meanwhile, Amazon shook up the market when it announced its Q Developer tool would have a free subscription tier.

 Smaller companies are impacting the market too.

-Tabnine has just launched an AI-powered test generation tool to accompany its code generation tool.
+Tabnine features an AI-powered test generation tool to accompany its code generation tool.

 undefined